tcarleton/stagg/README.md

 in the `secondary_weights()` and `overlay_weights()` functions.
 However, other climate datasets can easily be accommodated.

-For compatibility with `stagg`, climate input data should be a raster or raster stack (read in using `raster::raster()` or `raster::stack()`;
+For compatibility with `stagg`, input climate data should be a raster or layered raster (read in using `raster::raster()`/`terra::rast()` or `raster::stack()`/`terra::c()`; data can originally be stored in formats such as netCDF or .tif) with at least an annual temporal resolution, since the most coarse temporal aggregation offered by stagg is annual.
-data can originally be stored in formats such as netCDF or .tif) with at least an annual temporal resolution, since the most coarse temporal aggregation offered by `stagg` is annual.
 If the temporal resolution is sub-daily, the number of layers per day should be consistent.
 By default, hourly time steps are assumed (i.e., 24 time steps per day), though a different number can be specified using the time_interval argument in the `staggregate_*()` functions.

-In order for the temporal aggregation to happen properly, `stagg` must have a way of knowing the temporal information associated with the raster stack being aggregated.
-This can be achieved one of two ways: 1) the layer names use a character-date-time or character-date format following a string header; or 2) the start date-time and temporal time steps of the raster stack must be specified in `staggregate_*()`.
-For example, ERA5 uses the format x2021.01.01.00.00.00 or x2021.01.01, and data retrieved using `climateR` uses the format variable_2021-01-01, both of which are compatible with `stagg`.
+In order for the temporal aggregation to happen properly, stagg must have a way of knowing the temporal information associated with the raster stack being aggregated.
+This can be achieved one of two ways: 1) the layer names use a string-date-time or string-date format; or 2) the start date-time and temporal time steps of the raster stack must be specified in `staggregate_*()`.
+For example, layer names for ERA5 and data retrieved using `climateR` uses the format x2021.01.01.00.00.00 or x2021.01.01 and variable_2021-01-01 respectively, both of which are compatible with `stagg`.
 Alternatively, the user can specify the start datetime and temporal interval of the data in the `staggregate_*()` functions using the `start_date` and `time_interval` arguments.

 ``` r
 library(stagg)